NLGithubWP/tech-notebook/2-spanner.md

 #### For Read:

-client issues reads to leader replica of a Paxos group, whihc acquires a **read locks**.
+client issues reads to leader replica of a Paxos group, which acquires a **read locks**.
 Client send keepalive message to prevent participant leader from timing out the transaciton.

 #### For Write